gagle/Node-Grace/README.md

 app.on ("start", function (){
 	//On Windows shutdown() must be called in order to call the shutdown listener
 	//and exit.
-On Linux is not needed to finish the process but the shutdown
+On Linux is not needed but the shutdown listener won't be called.
-	//listener won't be called.
-Therefore, if you want to always call the shutdown
+	//Therefore, if you want to always finish gracefully, call to shutdown(). app.shutdown ();
-	//listener, always call to shutdown().
-	app.shutdown ();
 });

 app.on ("shutdown", function (cb){
 	//Clean up tasks
-	cb ();
+	console.log ("shutting down");
+	//Comment this line and the timeout will do its job cb ();
 });